 Regarding your energy level, you need to cool down your body and rehydrate it with lots of greens juice, soaked dried fruits and plenty of water.

 Make sure you don’t suffer from chronic candidosis

 Candidosis is a disease of the 21st century that concerns more or less everyone living in a developed country.
 This is a huge subject that has to be considered when liver, digestive system and constipation are concerned.
-Click here to access the subject I wrote about it.
+Click here to access my article about it.

 We all need essential fatty acids, and you can detect a deficiency with the following symptoms:

 Dry and squamous skin, eczema, hair loss, joint pain, lower fertility, miscarriage, depression, lack of memory, metabolic weakness followed by weight gain, weaker immune system, hormonal unbalances, liver degeneration, fatigue, circulatory problems, degenerative diseases, premature aging and increase of triglycerides.

 To sum up, to protect your liver, and obtain in addition to maintaining a good natural balance, one of the simplest ways is to consume essential fatty acids.

 They are vitals to body’s metabolism and your priority should be to avoid deficiencies.
 The fat you consume everyday is extremely important for your health and longevity.